Fbullman/Final_Ski_Resort/README.md

 ## 2. Methods

+To produce informative results for this case we will consider available sourcers of recreational and meteorological data

-This case solution is solved with the use of collected data from previous years and Machine Learning.
+and Machine Learning.